Programs & Initiatives

 Veteran Career Fair

-Working in conjunction with UNLV Career Services, Senator Reid’s office and various nonprofit organizations, the Office of Veteran Services co-sponsored our first semiannual Veteran Career Fair and Workshop on June 15, 2013.
+Working in conjunction with UNLV Career Services, Senator Reid’s office and various nonprofit organizations, the Military and Veteran Services Center co-sponsored our first semiannual Veteran Career Fair and Workshop on June 15, 2013.
 The event was highly successful with more than 88 employers with jobs available and 220 veterans in attendance.
 This event had informative workshops and resulted in many veterans connecting with opportunities and requests for interviews.
 This collaborative effort consolidated numerous disjointed community support efforts into one career fair to serve a larger population of veterans in need.
 This effort will continue to help our 1,000 student veterans who are seeking part-time or full-time employment.

 UNLV now has an experienced VA benefits counselor on campus to assist our growing population of veterans with resources to make sure your health, educational, and benefit needs are met, and to help you reach your education and career goals.
 VetSuccess helps veterans with:

 - Information about Veterans’ healthcare, education, and other benefits

 - Vocational testing, career, academic, and readjustment counseling services